openwisp/openwisp-controller/README.rst

 Refer to `"How to configure automatic provisioning of subnets and IPs" section of this documentation <#how-to-configure-automatic-provisioning-of-subnets-and-ips>`_ to learn about features provided by this app.

+If you don't require features provided by this app, you can skip adding it to ``INSTALLED_APPS`` settings of Django.

 Settings
 --------